+Almost a year ago, Search Engine Land published an article titled Google Search OneBox Answers Are Getting More Detailed.
 Search Engine Land has been referring to question-answering type results as Featured Snippets, since they don’t seem to follow the normal rules of search results that return documents matching keywords in a query.
 Instead, they were … Read more Featured Snippets – Using Query Intent Templates to Identify Answers